Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Integration with other tools

 Integrations enable construction companies to access data from other systems, such as accounting, scheduling, and project management, in one central location.
 This allows construction companies to access the data they need to make informed decisions and ensure their projects run smoothly.
+For example, syncing your CRM with specialized electrical contractor software allows for seamless material procurement and real-time cost tracking directly alongside customer data.
 It also ensures that all relevant data is up-to-date and accurate, eliminating manual data entry and thus saving time and effort.

 Top 5 CRM for Construction